roylin1229/IIB_descriptor/README.md

 # IIB_descriptor
-Illumination-insensitive Binary Descriptor Based on Local Quadtree Distribution Information
+Illumination-insensitive Binary Descriptor for Visual Measurement Based on Local Inter-patch Invariance

 The code will be released soon.

 # Video demo for long-term visual localization using the proposed IIB descriptor